harsh15116/google-workspace-rag/README.md

 - Embeds user queries and searches for relevant content
 - Provides source attribution for all responses
-- Uses the AI SDK with OpenAI's GPT-4o model for natural language generation
+- Uses the AI SDK with Gemini's gemini-2.0-flash model for natural language generation

 ## Setup Instructions